IBM/kar/docs/KAR.md

 KAR ensures that concurrent invocations of methods on actor instance from different sessions are executed serially by queuing invocations if necessary.
-On the other hande, method invocations bearing the same session ID may execute concurrently.
+On the other hand, method invocations bearing the same session ID may execute concurrently.

-While session IDs may be managed by callers explicitly and serve arbitrary purposes, the primary intend of session IDs is to support actor re-entrancy.
+While session IDs may be managed by callers explicitly and serve arbitrary purposes, the primary intent of session IDs is to support actor re-entrancy.
 Re-entrancy makes it possible for an actor instance to make a synchronous invocation of method on itself (possibly indirectly) without deadlocking.
 KAR actor SDKs implicitly thread session IDs through method invocations to enable re-entrancy.
+While re-entrancy permits method invocations to overlap, it still ensures that no two invocations make progress concurrently.

 ## Reminders